Polsinelli PC

 No.

-Cookies are personal data under CPA, and collection of cookies must be disclosed in privacy notices.
-See also requirement above for data protection impact assessment where processing involves profiling or use of personal data for targeted advertising.
+Yes.
+Data collected through cookies and similar tracking technologies are considered personal data under CPA, and collection of cookies must be disclosed in privacy notices.
+See also requirement above for data protection impact assessments where processing involves profiling or use of personal data for targeted advertising.

 Under the breach notification statute, the Colorado Attorney General may bring an action for direct economic damages or in equity for violations of the statute.

-Under CPA, violations can incur a fine of $20,000 per violation.
+Under the CPA, violations can incur a fine of USD$20,000 per violation.